MichaelsPlayground/NfcCreditCardReaderBasic/visacard.md

 # Reading a VisaCard

 A **VisaCard** is issued by a bank under the licence of Visa.
-The are three flavours of cards available on the market: the classic **Credit card**, the **Debit card** and sometimes **Prepaid cards**.
+There are three flavours of cards available on the market: the classic **Credit card**, the **Debit card** and sometimes **Prepaid cards**.

 The Primary Account Number (PAN) on the chip may differ from the PAN printed on the card for some internal reasons.